wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/12-Cron/02-Scheduling-WP-Cron-events.md

 # Scheduling WP Cron events

-In order to make use of the built in WP-Cron functionality, you need to know how to schedule WP-Cron events.
+In order to make use of the built-in WP-Cron functionality, you need to know how to schedule and unschedule WP-Cron events.

 Let's take a look how this is done.